The information on this page was reviewed and approved by

-If you’re experiencing pelvic pain or your doctor finds a suspicious area in the abdominal region, a surgical procedure called a laparoscopy may be recommended.
-During laparoscopy, your surgeon will make a very small incision near the belly button to insert a thin, hollow tube into the opening.
+If you’re experiencing pain or your doctor identifies a suspicious area in the abdominal region on imaging, a diagnostic procedure called a laparoscopy may be recommended.
+During laparoscopy, your surgeon will make a very small incision near the belly button through which a camera can be inserted.
 The inside of your abdomen will be examined with a laparoscope, a small telescope designed for medical use that has a light and video camera on the end.
-Using this device, your surgeon can view all of your pelvic and abdominal organs to identify abnormalities.
-If needed, suspicious areas can be removed using additional tools.
+Using this device, your surgeon can view the inside of your abdomen and pelvis to identify abnormalities.
+If needed, biopsies of suspicious areas may be taken using additional tools.

 Your doctor may recommend diagnostic testing if you’re experiencing issues in the abdomen and pelvis, such as:

-Laparoscopy is used to diagnose and treat small tumors linked to the following cancers:
+Laparoscopy is one option to diagnose and treat small tumors linked to the following cancers:

 Prior to your procedure: